 Sponsors and exhibitors

-Our service is robust and transparent, in addition to being excellent value for money.
-Clients are encouraged to spend the daywith our team which helps to familiarise clients with ‘real life’ usage of assistive technologies.
+Our service is robust, transparent, and excellent value for money.
+Clients are encouraged to spend the day with our team at our test lab in South Wales to familiarise them with real life use of assistive technologies.

 Partners and supporters

 Ability magazine is a campaigning publication for people who have difficulty using IT.
 It is aimed at those who buy, run and use accessible systems.
 Each issue of Ability magazine provides vital insight into the products, techniques and skills required to deliver systems for users who cannot use standard software and hardware.

 Originally published by the British Computer Society's Disability Group, Ability magazine circulates to users, IT managers, human resources professionals and those who work in the disability field.